jasondevans/studyguides/CodingStudyGuide.md

 copy.
 For arrays, a copy of the pointer to the first element is passed.
 For class types, the copy constructor is called to create the copy.
 To pass by reference, indicate that the parameter is a reference (with &).

+### Java
+All parameters are passed by value.
+However, when the value is a reference, you can modify the referred to object by using the reference.

 ### C#
 In C\#, by default all parameters are passed by value.
 However, the ref